-On 1st June, the Tenant Fees Act 2019 comes into effect in England, having received Royal Assent on February 12th this this year.
+On 1st June, the Tenant Fees Act 2019 came into effect in England, having received Royal Assent on February 12th that year.

-The Tenant Fees Act 2019 will bring a legal ban on agents and landlords charging fees in England.
-(This sort of charging has already been banned in Scotland and a ban is being debated in Wales).
-No fees will be allowable for the following – drawing up contracts, inventory checks, tenancy renewals, reference, right to rent or credit checks and any other administrative charges.
+The Tenant Fees Act 2019 brought a legal ban on agents and landlords charging fees in England.
+No fees are allowable for the following – drawing up contracts, inventory checks, tenancy renewals, reference, right to rent or credit checks and any other administrative charges.

-What does this mean for students?
+What does it mean for students?
 What do you need to know?
 The first thing to understand is what you will be charged for, so you can plan and budget accordingly.

-Landlords and agents will be able to charge for the following:
+Landlords and agents can charge for the following:

 - a refundable holding deposit (no more than the equivalent of 1 week’s rent)

 - contractual charges at the tenant’s request up to a maximum of £50 (or more if this can prove reasonable costs have been incurred)